greghendershott/racket-mode/README.md

 - Focus on Racket (not various current and historical Schemes).

-- Fontify all Racket keywords, builtins, self-evals, and so on.
+- Fontify all Racket keywords, built-ins, self-evals, and so on.

 - Fontify variations of `define` for functions and variables.